 Alertness and Focus

 The herbs in Mind Power Rx mental enhancement product are: Ashwagandha, Fo-Ti, Ginkgo biloba, Gotu kola Ayurvedic antioxidant, Ginseng, Mucuna pruriens.
-The nutrients and vitamins in Mind Power Rx include Acetyl-l-carnitine, Carnitine, Carnosine, Choline, DMAE, Inositol, Methylcobalamin, Pantothenic acid, Tyrosine, and Vinpocetine.
+The nutrients and vitamins in Mind Power Rx include Acetyl-l-carnitine, Carnitine, Carnosine a combination of two amino acids, Choline, DMAE, Inositol, Methylcobalamin, Pantothenic acid, Tyrosine, and Vinpocetine.
 This cognitive enhancing formula also has a form of choline called CDP Choline.

 Natural supplements, herbs, vitamins,